 The official academic regulations are available here:

 The MFA study programme takes place at one of the four departments; students can switch from one school to another during their studies.
 The MFA study programme is concluded by a final assessment of each student’s contribution to that year’s AFGANG (MFA Degree Show).

-The BFA and MFA study programmes are both supported by the Institute for Art, Writing and Research, which offers teaching on art theory and art history.
-The Institute is also responsible for the overall artistic and academic research done at the Schools of Visual Arts.
+The BFA and MFA study programmes are both supported by the Laboratory for Art Research, which offers teaching on art theory and art history.
+The laboratory is also responsible for the overall artistic and academic research done at the Schools of Visual Arts.

 During their BFA and MFA studies, students can draw on a range of different laboratories: workshops that make facilities and materials available to students.
 Here, you can study and engage in actual artistic practices.
 Part of the teaching will take place at these laboratories.

 The academy aims to give students the knowledge and qualifications required for them to work professionally as visual artists upon graduation.